NathanCastle/BootShellCredentialProvider/README.md

 - Configure the settings as desired.
 Note that the defaults should work with the environment created by the setup scritpt mentioned above.
 - In the unlikely event that BSCP Configurator crashes upon attempting to save, you have a permissions issue.
 Try running again as an administrator.
 If that doesn't work, you probably need to give yourself Full Control permissions on `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\WinLogon`.
 - Sign out and behold!
+  - If you don't see it, double check that the [Visual C++ redistributable](https://www.visualstudio.com/downloads/?q=redistributable) is installed.

 Usage Notes: